cardinal

 Environment Setup

-Please ensure that R version 3.6 or higher is installed on your computer.
-This is required to install the cardinal package and its dependencies.
+Please ensure that R version 4.2 or higher is installed on your computer.
+This is required to install the packages you will need to create your TLG template.
 You can check your current version of R by running sessionInfo() within the R console.

-To use the cardinal package, ensure you have these necessary package dependencies installed by running the following code:
+Please ensure you have these necessary packages installed by running the following code:

 Code